-- (k) a statement that the applicant is the person entitled to claim the refund or drawback; and - any other information that may be required by the customs authority for purposes of the application.

-(3) The information referred to in subrule (2)(f)(ii), (g), (h), (j) and (l) may be provided in separate supporting documents submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.7 of these Rules.

-(4) No application for a drawback may be submitted by a person entitled to claim a drawback unless that person has notified the customs authority before the export of the goods to which the drawback relates of the intention to claim a drawback in terms of rule 4.6.
+- (j) a list of the documents relied on to substantiate the application for a refund or drawback; - (k) a statement that the applicant is the person entitled to claim the refund or drawback; and - (I) any other information that may be required by the customs authority for purposes of the application. - (3)The information referred to in subrule (2)(f)(ii), (g), (h), (i), (j) and (l)may be provided in separate supporting documents submitted together with the application to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules, as applied by rule 13.7 of these Rules. - No application for a drawback may be submitted by a person entitled to (4) claim a drawback unless that person has in accordance with rule 4.6 notified the customs authority before the export of the goods to which the drawback relates of the intention to claim a drawback in terms of rule 4.6.